ibm-cloud-docs/watsonxdata/known_issues.md

 ## Manual sync not working in watsonx.data 2.3.1 Multi-Tenant instances
 {: #known_issue60909}

-Manual synchronization of optimizer metadata does not work in watsonx.data version 2.3.1 multi-tenant instances when following the standard manual sync procedure.
+Manual synchronization of optimizer metadata does not work in watsonx.data version 2.3.1 multi-tenant instances for Iceberg catalogs when following the standard manual sync procedure.

 The manual sync process [Synchronizing optimizer metadata](https://cloud.ibm.com/docs/watsonxdata?topic=watsonxdata-sync_optimizer_meta) fails to execute properly in multi-tenant deployments of watsonx.data 2.3.1.